tommasoravasio/scRNAseq-GNN-multiclass-tp53/README.md

 The workflow is **hybrid**:
 - **Heavy computations** (such as graph construction, model training, and hyperparameter optimization) are typically launched via scripts in the `jobs/` directory.
   - On an HPC cluster (e.g., with SLURM), you can submit the provided SLURM job scripts (e.g., `sbatch jobs/graph_constructor.sh`).
-  - On a local machine or workstation, you can run the corresponding bash scripts directly:
+  - On a local machine, you can run the corresponding bash scripts directly:
     ```bash
     bash jobs/preprocessing_run.sh
     bash jobs/network_contructor_run.sh